4A. Stairwell with acoustic detector

 Control system

+This example shows a conventional installation with acoustic detector, two lighting groups and adapting function.
+In the example it is recommended that the load be divided into two groups of two phases and one phase respectively, controlled by the acoustic detector’s ‘A’ and ‘B’ channel.
+Group A includes most fittings, and Group B a small number of fittings that meet the requirement for basic light.
 Upon deactivation, two phases (Group A) are broken first after a time delay set in accordance with the light-source manufacturer’s recommendations (often 10 – 20 minutes).
 If no detection takes place within two hours (e.g. at night), the third phase (Group B) is deactivated.
 This means the system has an adapting function that adapts to actual movements in the stairwell.
 Thus the stairwell is not dark during those periods of day when there are relatively frequent movements at least Group B is switched on.
 When the lighting is completely switched off or only Group B is switched on and someone enters the stairwell (a door opens), both lighting groups are immediately activated.
+For adjustment and programming of the acoustic detector, please see the detector manual.

 Information for current budget